AntonisTorb/Frequensee/README.md

     -t AMPLITUDE_THRESHOLD, --amplitude_threshold AMPLITUDE_THRESHOLD
         Minimum relative amplitude for frequencies, used to calculate the edges of the graph (between 0 and 1, default: 0.2).

+    -lb LOW_BOOST, --low_boost LOW_BOOST
+        Boost low amplitude frequencies with the formula: Y = log(a*X+b)/log(a+b).
+Provided in the format "a,b", with a,b: floats greater or equal to 1, or both zero for no boost (default: "0,0")

     -g MAX_FRAMES_PER_GIF, --max_frames_per_gif MAX_FRAMES_PER_GIF
         Maximum frames per GIF.
 Due to high memory usage, please select according to your RAM size and framerate (Default: 1000).